eason-ysji/QPI-Dataset/README.md

 # QPI-Dataset
 Scatterer Dataset - 64×64 Resolution, 100×100 Å FOV
 This dataset contains synthetic 2D images generated from scattering kernels of atomic-scale features.
 The images are 64×64 pixels in resolution, corresponding to a 100×100 Å (Angstroms) field of view (FOV).
 Each image is constructed from contributions of up to 100 scatterers positioned in real space.
+(The files are in the tag)

 📁 File Format Overview
 Each file in this dataset contains a set of rows with structured numerical data.
 The contents are organized as follows: